 A hen that produces deep orange yolks eat a diet that is rich in xanthophyll and carotenoids – food rich in antioxidants and nutrients.
 They are more than likely hens that are raised on a free range, eating a diet of pigmented foods, fatty acids, and meat (protein).

 Xanthophylls are a class of carotenoids – which are a natural plant pigment found in vegetables and fruits.
 Those carotenoids are readily absorbed in the yolk.
 You can also find xanthophylls in spinach, kale, zucchini, brussels sprouts and collard greens.

 If your chickens don’t have access to these fresh greens in the colder season, then their yolks will be lighter.

 A hen that products an orange or dark yellow yolk has a diet that is made up of yellow or orange plant material – alfalfa meal, and yellow corn.
 Many egg factories take this route – while it might give them a nice golden color they won’t have the same nutritional value.

-Sometimes you can pick up feed for your hens that contains marigold extract – that feed will produce dark yolks because marigolds are actually a source of xanthophylls.
+Sometimes you can pick up feed for your hens that contains marigold extract.
+That feed will produce dark yolks because marigolds are actually a source of xanthophyll.

 Pale/light colored yolk

 Eggs with a pale or light colored yolk come from a hen that has a diet void of color and protein.
 Hens that are fed cornmeal, wheat or barley have light colored egg yolks.
 Sometimes farmers may add a natural pigment to this feed to try to enhance the color.

 When you look at these various yolk colors, you’ll probably realize that an orange yolk is far better and more nutritious than a pale/light colored yolk or even a yellow yolk.